 - 4.5 As part of the ongoing review of the Borough's conservation areas, the Council will consider introducing Article 4 directions to control the pattern of development in order to preserve the character of the areas and their settings.
 Article 4 directions allow Councils to require planning permission for certain developments and works which would not otherwise need it.
-For example, they may require homeowners to seek planning permission to alter windows, paint the exterior of a building or to make other changes.
-These seemingly minor alterations can have a significant cumulative impact on the character and appearance of a conservation area. - 4.6 In January 2020, the Council introduced an Article 4 direction in the Cargate Conservation Area that removes specific forms of permitted development rights.
-Following public consultation, an amended direction was made in June 2020 and subsequently confirmed (made permanent). - 4.7 You can find out more about the Article 4 directions in Rushmoor on our Article 4 directions webpage.
+For example, they may require homeowners to seek planning permission to alter windows, to paint the exterior of a building or to make other changes.
+These seemingly minor alterations can have a significant cumulative impact on the character and appearance of a conservation area. - 4.6 More information on the Article 4 directions in force in Rushmoor, including details of the areas covered and the permitted development rights that they remove, is available on the Council's Article 4 directions webpage.